gabeh33/HeapCorruptionVisualizer/README.md

 # HeapViewer

-This is a tool to visualize heap usage of a target program and detect when a heap corruption attack is possible or has occurred.
-It is a fork of
-[lacraig2's pandaheapinspect](https://github.com/lacraig2/pandaheapinspect) with a few key differences:
+This is a command line tool the uses PANDA to visualize heap usage of a target program and detect when a heap corruption attack is possible or has occurred.
+It is a fork of [lacraig2's pandaheapinspect](https://github.com/lacraig2/pandaheapinspect) with a few key differences:
 * The ability to analyze any target program that uses libc's malloc() function to allocate memory chunks
 * Output the information in a way that is easy to understand and shows how the chunks are stored in memory
 * Detect when a memory leak or corruption attack has taken place